ingeniala/heybluekata/README.md

 * Hey Blue need to avoid risks associated with the business operation.
 * In a future, will be needed to integrate with additional social networks.
 * Mentor and mentee feature will be out of scope of the first version of Hey Blue, and must be implemented in future iterations.
+* There is no restriction about technology
+* We must define a solution that evolve with a team, starting with a simple but useful solution with a small team supporting it.

 ## Architecture